-The 2024 Bonds are offered for delivery when, as and if issued, subject to the approval of validity by Hunton Andrews Kurth LLP, Richmond, Virginia, Bond Counsel, and to certain other exceptions referred to herein.
-Certain legal matters will be passed upon for the City by the City Attorney, Laura K. Drewry, Esquire, for the Authority by its counsel, Deputy City Attorney, Bonnie M. Ashley, Esquire, and for the Underwriters by their counsel, Squire Patton Boggs (US) LLP, Washington, D.C.
+The Bonds are offered for delivery, when, as and if issued, subject to the approval of validity by Hunton Andrews Kurth LLP, Richmond, Virginia, Bond Counsel, and to certain other conditions referred to herein.
+Certain legal matters will be passed upon for the City regarding the Bonds by the City Attorney, Laura K. Drewry, Esquire.
+It is expected that the Bonds will be available for delivery, at the expense of the City, through the facilities of DTC on or about July 30, 2024.